rocket-internet-berlin/RocketDashboard/README.md

 You'll find build errors and lint warnings in the console.

+###  Running with docker

+You'll need docker-ce and docker-compose.
+The frontend and backend have been set up to run in their own containers with their own dependencies despite the code folders being mounted as shared volumes on the local machine.

+To get the cluster up and running, just run `docker-compose up` from the repo root.
+Add a `--build` flag at the end to trigger a rebuild if needed.

+As the code folders are shared with the local machine, any code change will lead to an immediate recompile in the affected container, so changes should be noticeable within seconds.
+For config changes, you'll have to restart the cluster as the .env file is only read on boot.

+Because of the setup with separate dependencies inside the containers, changes in package.json files may not trigger dependency updates inside the containers on build due to docker's cached layers.
+To get around this and force an update, just run `docker-compose down && docker-compose up --build`.

+If you need to access the shell in a container, you may do so like this: `docker exec -it rocketdashboard_front_1 sh` where "rocketdashboard_front_1" is the container name.
+You'll see it in the terminal when starting the cluster or in the list of running containers from `docker ps`.

 ### For the curious

 RocketDashboard consists of two quasi-separate parts - "client" and "server":